sd025/vistaar-task/README.md

-Overview
+Overview:

 This project is built using React and integrates with Firebase for authentication.
 It manages customer data, displaying it in a table format, allowing users to view transactions for individual accounts.
 Additionally, MongoDB queries are created to filter accounts with transactions below a specified threshold (5000) and to list distinct products in the system.

 Tech Stack
+Frontend:
-Frontend: React.js, TailwindCSS, MUI (Material UI), Firebase Authentication
+React.js, TailwindCSS, MUI (Material UI), Firebase Authentication
+Backend:
-Backend: Node.js, Express.js, MongoDB
+Node.js, Express.js, MongoDB
+Database:
-Database: MongoDB (DB dump restored)
+MongoDB (DB dump restored)

 Setup Instructions
 Frontend Setup